• Skip to primary navigation

 For all my healthy food lovers, this chicken karahi is high in protein, low in carbohydrates, and perfect to add to a keto diet.

-Pakistani Chicken Karahi vs. North Indian Chicken Karahi
+Pakistani Chicken Karahi vs. North Indian Chicken Kadai

-The most noticeable difference between Pakistani Chicken Kahari and North Indian Chicken Kahari is how the dish is made.
+The most noticeable difference between Pakistani Chicken Karahi and North Indian Kadai Chicken is how the dish is made.
 In North Indian Chicken Karahi, onions and green peppers are often used, but not in Pakistani Chicken Karahi.

 Pakistani Chicken Karahi only uses tomatoes, while the Indian Chicken Kadai has onions and tomatoes cooked together to make the sauce.